h4ck3rm1k3/db-docs/index.md

 ```

 Filling an array could be expensive if you're working with a lot of rows, if
-you're working with big result sets looping over one result at a time would
+you're working with big result sets looping over one result at a time will
 perform better.
 Use `db.Result.Next()` to fetch one row at a time:

 ```go